ErniW/Arduino-IMU-and-AHRS-tests/README.md

 Reading quaternions is recommended by manufacturer.
 Later you can convert them to euler angles.

 ### Notes:
-- **For demanding projects, to be honest, if you can and your project can afford it, just buy BNO055 (or equivalent) sensor module for Arduino.
-The real-time calibration and build-in AHRS fusion algorithm saves a lot of headaches and time.** *("Personally I don't understand why students never value their time so they waste it on figuring things too complex for them or buying the cheapest sensor shipped from China wasting one or two classes to get it while price difference isn't worth it at all.
-It's a problem with any kind of project." - Ernest)*
-- Quality of measurements especially matter when you have to frequently change device orienation axis, based on my observation, other sensors mentioned just lose their orientation.
-However, for basic scenarios there is no reason to buy it.*
+- For demanding projects, to be honest, if you can and your project can afford it, just buy BNO055 (this one is an old one so maybe newer/equivalent version). **The real-time calibration and build-in AHRS fusion algorithm saves a lot of headaches and time.
+But your project probably isn't THAT demanding.** *Quality of measurements especially matter on frequent orientation change.
+Based on my observation, eventually other sensors mentioned start losing it on rapid changes.
+However, those scenarios were extreme so there is no reason to buy it.*
 - *This particular version doesn't have any double tap, gesture nor pedometer sensor.*
+- It's update rate is up to 100Hz.
 - **Computations are made internally so it doesn't waste Arduino resources.**